Interview

 Therefore, we must assume that the traditional channel will eventually die.

-— The more screens we can have, with the resources we have, the better, since we're consuming resources through each screen.
+— The more screens we can have, given our available resources, the better, since we're consuming data through each screen.
 But it's true that there comes a point when, with the resources we have, we have to make decisions.
-When the time comes to make them, we'll make them.
-With the linear SX3, we have a level of consumption that's significant enough that we want to maintain it alongside our digital strategy.
+When the time comes to make them, we will.
+With the linear SX3, our data consumption is significant enough that we want to maintain it alongside our digital strategy.
 There will come a time when it might not be, but right now it still is.

 There are time slots where audience measurement devices are already registering zero viewers.
 Should we assume this is because children's linear television viewing will become increasingly marginal, or should it transform into something different?